-NORRAG will be represented by Patrick Montjouridès, Senior Research Associate, who will contribute to the session on “Measuring learning and equity across and within countries”.
-This session will be held on 6 September from 13:30 to 15:00 in Room 9.
+NORRAG was represented by Patrick Montjouridès, Senior Research Associate, who contributed to the session on “Measuring learning and equity across and within countries”.
+This session took place on 6 September from 13:30 to 15:00 in Room 9.

 Chair: Caine Rolleston

 Presenting authors: Patrick Montjourides (NORRAG), Rachita Daga (Oxford Policy Management), Stuart Cameron (Oxford Policy Management), Mo Adefeso-Olateju (TEP Centre)